How sweet it is to see buds glistening with THC and swelling up…it’s what we live for.

 Pre-flowering—Even before you switch your lights to 12-12, your marijuana plants may be “showing sex.”

 Female primordial flowers, usually with only two white hairs at first, show up at stem junctions (nodes).

-With seed-grown and cloned plants that have ample root systems, pre-flowers are a clear sign your cannabis plants are mature enough to go into 12-12 lighting.
+With seed-grown and cloned plants that have ample root systems, pre-flowers are a clear sign your cannabis plants are ready to go into 12-12 lighting.